brickblock-io/smart-contracts/docs/POA-FUNDING-FLOW.md

   poatoken.activate()
   ```
 ## 6. Active Stage
-  - Broker can claim Eth, which was funded during `Eth Funding` period, by calling:
+  - Issuer can claim Eth, which was funded during `Eth Funding` period, by calling:
   ```
   poatoken.claim()
   ```